We are updating the website. If you experience any problems, try again later or contact us. Contact

 Pension payments from Denmark

-From March 2024, you who receive pension from Denmark will be able to see your pension income on skatteverket.se.
-They are also included in the specification for Income Declaration 1, which is included with your tax return.
+From March 2025, you will be able to see your pension income on skatteverket.se.
+The pension income is also included in the specification for Income Declaration 1, which is included with your tax return.

-If you receive pension from Denmark, you will normally also be taxed on it in Sweden.
+If you receive pension from Denmark, you will in most cases also be taxed on it in Sweden.
 You must include the pension income in your Swedish tax return.
-You convert the income to Swedish kronor and fill in the amount in either box 1.3 for state pension, ATP and occupational pension or 1.4 for private pension.

 Read more about filing your foreign income on Skatteverket's website